 This research organization means that these scientific projects have taken on certain major characteristics.
 Transverse projects have developed out of the complementary nature of research expertise and specific calls for projects.
 This transverse aspect played a key role in the success of the “Investments for the Future” and “SIRIC” calls for projects.

 The department therefore aims firstly to maintain a structure in the form of research federations and, secondly, to organize transverse initiatives either internally or with teams from the other two research departments.

 The presence of clinicians alongside fundamental scientists has facilitated exchanges between Health Sciences and Life Sciences, thus favoring the rapid transfer of fundamental knowledge towards medical innovation.
-Finally, these scientific projects have benefited from the setting-up of well-equipped, shared technology platforms open to academic and industrial research which are now grouped together into a 6th “Infrastructure” SFR.
+Finally, these scientific projects have benefited from the implementation of well-equipped, shared technology platforms open to academic and industrial research which are now grouped together into a 6th “Infrastructure” SFR.

 In addition, a Biomedical Innovation Technology Platform in partnership with the Bordeaux Teaching Hospital is a structure for developing new diagnostic and therapeutic tools in the field of biomaterials, functional substitution and investigation processes.
 It is linked to Bordeaux Liryc University Hospital.

 The European Institute of Chemistry and Biology (EICB) is also developing research into physics-chemistry/chemistry/biology interfaces and is forming an incubator of young teams attached to the LHS and Science and Technology department research units.